 Access more than 80 GAFTA contracts covering CIF, FOB and delivered terms here.

-Traditionally, payment is made in U.S. dollars and a Letter of Credit (LC) is the most common form of payment.
+Traditionally, payment is made in U.S. dollars, and a Letter of Credit (LC) is the most common form of payment.
 Under a Letter of Credit, the buyer’s bank first establishes a letter of credit in favor of the seller.
 When the grain is shipped and documentation is presented, the seller’s bank makes payment to the seller, then the buyer’s bank makes payment to the seller’s bank.
-A letter of credit greatly reduces commercial risk for the seller, but involves higher bank service charges.
+A letter of credit significantly reduces the commercial risk for the seller but involves higher bank service charges.

-In addition to price risk, a buyer that is purchasing on commercial extended credit may wish to consider covering the foreign exchange risk that can occur with an international transaction.
+In addition to price risk, a Buyer purchasing on commercial extended credit may wish to consider covering the foreign exchange risk that can occur with an international transaction.

-If buyers are unable to obtain commercial credit for their importing needs, they may be able to obtain financing assistance from various U.S. government programs.
+If Buyers cannot obtain commercial credit for their importing needs, they may be able to obtain financing assistance from various U.S. government programs.
 In many countries, USDA Export Credit Guarantee Programs can help make commercial financing available for imports of U.S. food and agricultural products on deferred payment terms.
-The GSM-102 program guarantees payment from approved foreign banks, normally to U.S. financial institutions that extend credit to them to finance imports of U.S. agricultural commodities
+The GSM-102 program guarantees payment from approved foreign banks, typically to U.S. financial institutions that extend credit to them to finance imports of U.S. agricultural commodities.

 USDA provides answers to commonly asked questions about how to participate in the GSM-102 Export Credit Guarantee Program.